|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Mitsubishi with an estimated date of assembly in November 1942.
-Delivered to the Imperial Japanese Navy (IJN) as A6M3 Model 32 Zero manufacture number 3285.
-Painted overall gray at the factory.
+At the factory, this Zero was painted overall gray with a black cowling.
+Delivered to the Imperial Japanese Navy (IJN) as Type 0 Carrier Fighter / A6M3 Model 32 Zero manufacture number 3285.

-During 1968, salvaged by Robert Diemert.
-During the salvage, this Zero's fuselage section was cut between stations 12 and stations 13 and was in a truncated condition.
-Also recovered were the horizontal stabilizer fairings.
+During 1968, this Zero was salvaged by Robert Diemert.
+When salvaged, the fuselage was cut between stations 12 and stations 13 and was in a truncated condition.
+Also recovered was the horizontal stabilizer fairings.
 Likely, the wings of this aircraft were also salvaged.
+The exterior skin had manufacture number 3285 and traces of tail code "5-136" in yellow and the prior "3-174" in white.

 In 1990, the tail fin was sold to John Calverley and Earl Calverley / Blayd Corporation and placed into storage.
 The tail fin was missing the leading edge but was otherwise intact and has evidence of battle damage or shrapnel damage sustained on the ground.
-The tail fin had original paint including tail code 5-136 painted in yellow and original tail code 3-174 painted in white on the side of the tail.
-This tail fin was placed into storage.
+The tail fin had original paint including tail code 5-136 painted in yellow and original tail code 3-174 in white on the side of the tail.

 Ryan Toews adds: